 - Season the pounded tenderloins on both sides with half of the spice mix.
 Mix the other half with the breadcrumbs and half of the Parmesan cheese

-- Heat the olive oil and cook the chicken tenderloins for 3 minutes on each side or until fully cooked using a large skillet.
+- Heat the olive oil in a large skillet, and cook the chicken tenderloins for 3 minutes on each side or until fully cooked.
 Transfer to a plate.
 On the same skillet, pour the Alfredo sauce.
 Scrape the bottom of the pan to release any spices and bits of chicken stuck to it.
 Add the Balsamic vinegar and half of the Parmesan cheese.

 - Cook the tortelloni according to package directions and add them to the sauce.
 Carefully mix them around the sauce until they are fully covered with it.

 - Spoon the tortelloni onto an oven-safe dish, place the chicken on top, sprinkle with the breadcrumb mixture, and broil until brown and bubbly, about 5-6 minutes.
 If you have any remaining sauce left in the pan, drizzle it on top before serving.

 - When pounding the chicken tenderloins, try not to pound them too thinly as to make them transparent.

 - Start boiling the water for the tortelloni when you are cooking the chicken to save time.

 - Be gentle when mixing the tortelloni into the sauce.
 They are fragile and could break open.

 I think you won’t have any, but place them in an airtight container and refrigerate them for up to 4 days.
 To reheat, place them in the microwave oven!

 If you love chicken and pasta dishes, Easy Buffalo Chicken Pasta is very good, Chicken Tetrazzini is creamy and luscious, and Cheesecake Factory Louisiana Chicken Pasta is also an amazing dish.

 Olive Garden Asiago Tortelloni Alfredo with Grilled Chicken